 - Wash, peel and blend the fresh tomatoes.

 - Wash, cut and drain the meat.

-- Heat the olive oil and sauté the meat on both sides.
+- Heat the olive oil in a pot (or pressure cooker) and sauté the meat on both sides.
 Add the onion and sauté for a few minutes and then add the garlic and sauté, until translucent.

 - Add the wine and cook for a couple of minutes until the alcohol evaporates.

-- Preheat oven at 180 degrees C / 350 F and when the meat is cooked transfer it into a Pyrex or baking tin and add the hot water.
+- Preheat oven to 180 degrees C / 350 F and transfer the cooked meat with the sauce into a Pyrex or baking tin.
+Discard the bay leaf, cinnamon and allspice berries and add the hot water.

 - Add the pasta and cook for about 20 minutes, stirring occasionally.
 Add more water if necessary.

 - Allow to rest for ten minutes and serve while warm.